Taqueria Mis Tacones: Cultivating Community and Cashew Cheese

 The Future of Mis Tacones

-With all the obstacles and adversity they’ve faced during Mis Tacones’ evolution, the two business owners are humble and say Mis Tacones’ success wasn’t just their doing.
+With all the obstacles and adversity they’ve faced during Mis Tacones’ evolution, the two business owners are humble and say the restaurant’s success wasn’t just their doing.
 They give major thanks to their loyal customers and Portland’s small business community, including folks from other vegan, queer- and BIPOC-owned businesses, for allowing Mis Tacones to shine.

-“From pop-ups to brick and mortar, it’s a completely different world,” says Bañuelos.
+“From pop-ups to brick and mortar, it’s a completely different world,” Bañuelos said.
 “It’s been great to see all of these faces throughout the years, just watching them grow with their families … and then bringing their families to what was once just a little pop-up in a parking lot to having a space for them to bring their entire family and sit down and enjoy a pretty tasty meal.
-Yeah, that part has been really special.”
+That part has been really special.”

 Portland’s strong small business community, along with its propensity for inclusive dining options outside of vegan fare like gluten-free or sober spots, makes it easy for visitors and locals alike to feel welcome and at home.”When we say that the community is really special out here in Portland … it’s something else.
-It really is,” say Bañuelos and Reynoso.
+It really is,” Bañuelos and Reynoso said.

 Portland's Communities Thrive